Full Coverage Motorcycle Insurance or Liability Motorcycle Insurance | What’s the difference?

 Legally, in a state like Illinois, if you fail to purchase motorcycle liability coverage in your policy, and you continue to ride your motorcycle, you’re breaking the law.
 Liability insurance offers compensation in case you’re at fault for causing bodily injury or property damage after an accident.

 Any legal fees involved as a result of the accident are also catered by the insurance company.
-It’s worth pointing out that the coverage only caters for liability claims and legal charges to the extent of your policy’s limit.
+It’s worth pointing out that the coverage only caters to liability claims and legal charges to the extent of your policy’s limit.

 If the liabilities demand more compensation than your policy is able to pay, you’ll have to pay the extra costs from your personal finances.